khanali21/khanali21.github.io/_posts/2017-05-25-performance-in-new-context.md

 Similarly another key objective of the performance testing was to do a simple benchmark in order to help devise capacity plan for the application.
 These objectives were clear and the results were not only quantifiable but also assertable during the performance test execution.

 µServices Architecture however changed the whole performance testing approach. µService application have very small footprint in terms of memory by default.
-And by definition they perform usually a fine grained single functionality.
+And by definition they perform usually a fine grained single responsibility.